Gain insight into which channels drive the most visits, orders, and revenue.

 Tip: Squarespace has tools to help you drive traffic to your site from social media.
 Use built-in tools like pushing content, share buttons, and Pinterest save buttons to promote share content and products on social.

-On Website Personal plans, this channel represents traffic from display ads on other sites or social media platforms, and paid searches in Google and other search engines.
+On Personal plans, this channel represents traffic from display ads on other sites or social media platforms, and paid searches in Google and other search engines.

 Referral represents websites and blogs that link to your content that don’t fit under other channels.